BlurSotong1/Particle-Game/README.md

   - Have optimised rendering through only updating particles by keeping track of changes made.
 - Fix the left bias
   - identified why the left bias occurred and fixed it through bias handling by randomising which direction the logic handling goes from
+- Adding acceleration
+  - added acceleration by updating the particle multiple times in 1 frame, which is also decided by its attribute: velocity

 ## License